sydneystickfighting/sydneystickfighting.github.io/index.md

 layout: home
 ---

-## What we're about

-A group for practitioners of the Filipino art of [Balintawak Arnis][balintawak-eskrima] and aspects of other systems of Arnis and Escrima or Filipino Stick Fighting.
+We are practitioners of the Filipino art of [Balintawak Arnis][balintawak-eskrima] and aspects of other systems of Arnis and Escrima or Filipino Stick Fighting.
 Arnis (also known as Esgrima or Kali) is a very practical martial art that involves sticks, striking, grappling or improvised weapons.
 The same motions taught with weapons can also be used barehanded.

 Find us on [Meetup][meetup].